old school italian

 Grandma Rinaldi passed down her mother's recipes—not just for lupitze but for pasta, sauces, soups, tripe, soffrito, risotto and more—to her sons, our dad Bob Senior (top left) and Brian (center, with our longtime employee Carol Arcaro).
 These recipes form the staples of our cuisine and are made fresh in our kitchen every day.
 Now, Bob Junior and Russell bring you our grandmother's favorites along with some modern dishes all our own.

-Food, Family, and Football
+Food, Family, and Friends

-Old Forge is a town that knows how to celebrate food, family, and football.
+Old Forge is a town that knows how to celebrate food, family, and friendship.
 In a hectic and anonymous world, it's one of those places where community still thrives and "everyone knows your name."
 Come on down to Cafe Rinaldi, see your friends, have some great food, and be sure to stop in and visit our neighboring restaurants as well.
 See you soon at the cafe!